cryptographix/pcsc-deno/README.md

 # Low-level and legacy usage
-Using FFI for low-level access to PC/SC, via
+`pcsc` also provides low-level access to PC/SC via the following methods:

 | Function                | Description |
 | ----------------------- | ----------- |